INGEOTEC/NLP-Course/topics/06TextCategorization.md

     return l
 ```

-The posterior function can be used to predict all the text in $$\mathcal D$$; the predictions are used to compute the model's accuracy.
+The posterior function can predict all the text in $$\mathcal D$$; the predictions are used to compute the model's accuracy.
+In order to compute the accuracy, the classes in $$\mathcal D$$ need to be transformed using the nomenclature of the likelihood matrix and priors vector; this is done with the `uniq_labels` dictionary (second line).

 ```python
 hy = np.array([posterior(x).argmax() for x, _ in D])